kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/README.md

 **Mapping the Azure SQL to Pipeline to Warehouse using Copy Data Assist**.
 We now have all the set-up ready.
 Azure SQL with some data.
 An empty Warehouse in Fabric.
 Let's start with mapping the pipeline to bring data.

+1. Select Copy Data Assist from the Canvas
+1. Select the data source as Azure SQL Database
+1. Create a new connection with the right connection string and credentials to load the data from the database. (> :grey_exclamation: **Hint** Use the same credentials with which you populated the data in the database)
+1. Select the tables you wish to load
+1. Select the Datawarehouse you created in Fabric (> :grey_exclamation: **Hint** In this example we are using **'RetailTestWarehouse'**)
+1. The Connect to Data Destination lets you specify the mapping.
+Select Load to new tables for the wizard to create the tables for you.
+1. Leave the default Settings as is.
+1. Select "Save+Run" at the end of the wizard.

 ## Moving Data from Azure SQL to Fabric Lakehouse

 To move the data to a Warehouse we will navigate to the Data Warehouse tab in Fabric.